 - Even when PE/Games is a timetabled lesson, it is not desirable to bring to School one bag containing schoolbooks and a second (often larger) holdall for kit.
 Such extensive baggage only increases the likelihood of pupils misplacing their own property.

-- Instead, when your son is packing his bag the evening before he must note whether or not he has PE/Games the next day and (if he does) should pack his kit and schoolbooks together in one large bag.
+- Instead, when your son is packing his bag (preferably the night before) he must note whether or not he has PE/Games the next day and (if he does) should pack his kit and schoolbooks together in one large bag if possible (the kit bag available in the School Uniform Shop would be sensible).
 Two or three plastic bags should also be packed so that muddy boots can be stored without soiling exercise books.

 - For all other occasions when PE/Games is not a timetabled lesson, your son should use a smaller bag to transport all necessary items from home to School.
 Larger bags require considerable storage space and are unhelpful.